 But given that there are about 7 billion people in the world and 300 million of those people are in the United States alone, I don’t think sticker shock has stopped or prevented anyone from having mini human beings.

 Plus, that’s post-tax!
-So 20% to taxes, 30% to housing, 30% to the kid and 20% that needs to include everything else from transportation to food.
+So 20% to taxes, 30% to housing, 30% to the kid and the remaining 20% needs to include everything else from transportation to food.
+That math is impossible!

 What’s the REAL estimate if we raised a kid as frugally as possible?